dhaval201279/cloud-native-java-demo/README.md

 <img alt="Hystrix Dashboard" src="https://cloud.githubusercontent.com/assets/3782824/23101227/b1227faa-f6b4-11e6-970b-0532f11a415d.png">
 </p>

 Can we achieve similar kind of behavior for insert / update operations?
 Answer is YES, and hence POC application makes use of [RabbitMQ](https://www.rabbitmq.com/) as message broker.
 Underlying prcinciple is to model our system such that transactions are inter-leavable, such that each of those transaction has compensatory transactions, so that it can be replayed as many times as necessary.
-This in a way ensures that system remains in semantically consistent state - which is also know as [eventual consistency] (https://en.wikipedia.org/wiki/Eventual_consistency).
+This in a way ensures that system remains in semantically consistent state - which is also know as [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).

 This can be implemented using [Spring Integration](https://projects.spring.io/spring-integration/) as it uses message channels to connect with different systems via [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/).
 So in our application we will use [Spring Cloud stream](https://cloud.spring.io/spring-cloud-stream/) which provides a framework for building message driven microservice applications.
 Implicitly it uses Spring Integration for providing connectivity to underlying message brokers